agconti/roadmap/README.md

-# roadmap
+# Road Map
-This repository maps what technologies and skills I'm curious about and outlines projects to explore them.
+This project maps what technologies and skills I'm curious about and outlines projects to explore them.
+Checkout the [site](http://agconti.github.io/roadmap/).

 # Prerequisites: